WildernessLabs/GNSS_Sensor_Tracker/README.md

 ## Industrial Enclosure Design

-The enclosure was designed in Autodesk Fusion 360 the source file can be found [here](Hardware/Enclosure/).
+The enclosure was designed in Autodesk Fusion 360.
+The source file can be found and STL files can be found [here](Hardware/Enclosure/).

 ![](Design/gnss-tracker-enclosure.png)

-STL files for printing can be found in the [Enclosure folder](Hardware/Enclosure/).